-A special exhibition of the Museum für Vor- und Frühgeschichte – Staatliche Museen zu Berlin and the LVR-Landesmuseum Bonn
+A special exhibition by the Museum für Vor- und Frühgeschichte – Staatliche Museen zu Berlin and the LVR-Landesmuseum Bonn.

 The exhibition is supported by the Kuratorium Preußischer Kulturbesitz.

 GEO is the media partner for this exhibition.